MovingBlocks/Logistics/jenkins/README.md

 * (Username with password) user and id `GooeyHub` the GitHub user - used as our primary robot account for anything automation.
 * (Secret text) id `GooeyHubAccessToken` with the personal access token for GooeyHub again (different credential types may be needed in some contexts)
 * (Username with password) user `gooeyhub` on Docker Hub with id `docker-hub-terasology-token`
-* (Secret text) id `destsolDiscordWebhook` with the webhook URL to our Discord (viewable via servevr settings / integrations - although there are a _lot_ of webhooks in there at this point ... maybe all the others are for GitHub direct rather than Jenkins and we stopped using the Jenkins one?) - so this one might be TODO - test
+* (Secret text) id `destsolDiscordWebhook` with the webhook URL to our Discord (viewable via server settings / integrations - although there are a _lot_ of webhooks in there at this point ... maybe all the others are for GitHub direct rather than Jenkins and we stopped using the Jenkins one?) - so this one might be TODO - test
   * The original specific webhook intended here is the one for `#destsol-auto` and the value can be copied from there

 ## More config